nduc4nh/shellgonuts/README.md

 # shellgosnuts
-shell scripts for me, "she'll go nuts" (shellgosnuts)
+shell scripts in the nutshell for me, "she'll go nuts" (shellgosnuts)